 – mix the water, ultramarine, burnt sienna, white acrylic paint, and filler together to fill up the gaps

-– mix these acrylic paint colors together: burnt sienna, raw umber, white and add filler and water
+– mix these acrylic paint colors together: burnt sienna, raw umber, and white, and add filler and water

 – paint some rocks with this mix, not all!